 The examination (test) for the search for occult blood in the faeces (called SOF or FIT, from the English Fecal Immunochemical Test) research, through different chemical methods or specific laboratory analyzes, for the presence of tiny quantities of blood (called, in fact, occult blood) in a small stool sample.

 The causes of bleeding are numerous and not always obvious.
 The test is usually prescribed by the attending physician to investigate the origin of anemia, the presence of an inflammatory disease or cancer of the small intestine or colon.

 Highlighting the presence of blood not visible to the naked eye favors the discovery, from the initial stages (early) of their development, of a colorectal cancer or so-called intestinal polyps benign adenomatosis (quite common in people over the age of 50) which could give rise to colon cancer in 7-15 years.
-Since the presence of a small amount of blood in the stool is often the first, and sometimes the only, sign that allows one to suspect the presence of precancerous or cancerous lesions at an early stage, the test for the detection of occult blood is recommended for colon cancer prevention.
-Unless otherwise prescribed, the Ministry of Health advises people aged between 50 and 69 to perform this test every two years, even in the absence of symptoms (symptoms).
+Since the presence of a small amount of blood in the stool is often the first, and sometimes the only, sign that allows us to suspect the presence of precancerous or cancerous lesions at an early stage, the test for the detection of occult blood is recommended for colon cancer prevention.
+Unless otherwise prescribed by a doctor, the Ministry of Health advises people between the ages of 50 and 69 to perform this test every two years, even in the absence of symptoms (symptoms).